pwhittlesea/pwhittlesea.github.com/_posts/2024-09-21-new-zealand-2.md

 We saw the casting process used to make prosthetics (like Gimli's face), the creation of 'chain' mail for armor, and the transformation of tin foil and clay into stonework for sets.

-{% include gallery id="weta-unleashed" caption="Wētā Unleashed was visually astounding" class="text-center" %}
+{% include gallery id="weta-unleashed" caption="Wētā Unleashed was visually astounding" class="caption-center" %}

 Later in the week we would be going to see the physical locations used for filming, but it was really eye-opening to see a bit of the magic behind the camera as well.
 It was a fun _and educational_ tour[^3]; I would describe my feeling afterwards as one of child-like glee.